philbogle/listify/README.md

 *   **List Creation & Management:** Create, edit, complete, and delete lists and items.
 *   **AI Image Scanning:** Scan handwritten notes, printed text, or physical objects via camera using the 'Scan' feature to create/update lists.
-*   **Paste or Dictate:** Paste text (or use keyboard dictation on mobile devices) into a dialog using the 'Paste or Dictate' feature; AI then converts it to a structured list.
+*   **Dictate or Paste:** Use your mobile device's keyboard dictation or paste text into a dialog using the 'Dictate or Paste' feature; AI then converts it to a structured list.
 *   **Image Cropping:** Option to crop images before AI processing for better accuracy.
 *   **AI Item Autogeneration:** Suggests new list items based on the list's title and existing content (up to 50 items) directly, without an intermediate dialog.
 *   **User Authentication:** Google Sign-In for saving and syncing lists, and enabling list sharing.
 Core AI features (scanning, import, autogeneration) are available without sign-in.